futurepress/epub.js/documentation/README.md

 #### Book.goto(url)

-Loads book chapter that has the given url
+Loads book chapter that has the given url.

 Returns a promise with the render after the given chapter has been loaded

 ```javascript